 AL.com reported on January 22 that an Alabama high school teacher was put on paid administrative leave after telling a black student listening to Tupac to “turn the n***** tunes off”.
 The student was playing “Dear Mama” during the teacher’s food and nutrition class, in accordance with her classroom policy of allowing students to play music while they work.

 All of these incidents raise questions as to why these individuals are bold enough to put their bigotry on full display.
 What’s even more troubling, though, is knowing even more educators are harboring this same hate, but knowing most won’t manifest it verbally.
 Instead, they’ll let their grading choices, gratuitous disciplinary action, and other covert measures of discrimination do the talking for them.
 But for the emboldened few, their verbal attacks could escalate to physical violence.

 Florida lawmakers voted to pass a bill that gives superintendents and sheriffs the discretion to arm teachers, despite gun control advocates’ objection.
 We already have trained law enforcement professionals inappropriately discharging their weapons.
 If actual police officers are shooting people because they blinked too fast, why should we expect teachers to exercise good judgment when it comes to wielding firearms in classrooms?
 And with the school-to-prison pipeline flourishing and racial profiling abound, black students especially will be at risk of being shot by their teachers.

-The American education system and those who uphold it are exceedingly problematic as it is.
+The American education system is exceedingly problematic as it is.
 We don’t need gat-toting, pistol-holding, racist teachers to exacerbate that.